 October Events in Paris

 While the summer tourist season may be long gone by October, that doesn't mean Paris nightlife or local attractions take a break from serving up unique events, celebrations, and opportunities to discover the culture, history, and romance of the capital of France.
 From wine-tasting weekends to wandering through pristine settings all month long, these events are sure to entertain and delight on your trip to Paris this October.
+In 2020, many of these events may be canceled or postponed, so be sure to check the official website for the latest updates.

 - International Contemporary Art Fair (FIAC): This annual event takes place on the third weekend in October and features over 3,000 works from 180 international galleries.
 FIAC is attended by some of the most influential artists and critics in the contemporary art scene.